ardriveapp/pub-docs/docs/src/docs/arfs/entity-types.md

 A drive is the highest level logical grouping of folders and files.
 All folders and files must be part of a drive, and reference the Drive ID of that drive.

-When creating a Drive, a corresponding folder must be created as well.
-This will act as the root folder of the drive.
+When creating a Drive, a corresponding "root" folder must be created as well.
 This separation of drive and folder entity enables features such as folder view queries, renaming, and linking.

 ```json
 ArFS: "0.15",